mc130c-att-com/ewebrtc-sdk/node-sample/README.md

 $ node ./bin/www
 ```

-## Load the Web Application
+## Loading the Sample App

-### 1. Open your Chrome Browser
+### 1. Open a Chrome browser window or new tab.

-### 2. Load the URL for the Web Application in your browser
+### 2. Enter the URL for the sample app in your browser.

-Go to `https://localhost:9001` to load the application.
+If you're running the sample app on the local computer, use the URL `https://localhost:9001` to load the application.

-## RESTful API
+## RESTful API Information

 ### Register User

-Registers a new user for the sample application.
+Registers a new user for the sample app:

 ```
 POST /users